htl-leo-prog-1/programming_fundamentals_cs/exams/2022-11-07-geo-caching/readme.md

 * Once the user has entered *q*, print out how much kilometers north/south and east/west the user has to go to reach the end point.
   * Assumption: Users can only go North, South, East, and West.
 They *cannot*  walk in diagonals.
+  * Example output: *You have to go 7km south and 3km west to find the "treasure"*.

 ## Additional Challenges